Searching for Ghosts in Gettysburg

 During the month of July American Public House Review has focused on locations and articles germane to colonial America and the struggle for independence.
 The entire staff, including our one citizen of the realm -Dunmore Throop, agree that a good revolution needs to be celebrated for more than just one day.
 So one might ask, “Why the Civil War Ballad?’

 The Civil War is in many ways an extension of the American Revolution.
-Those compromises made at Philadelphia in 1776, in order to gain a unanimous vote for sovereignty and self-rule, over the issues of slavery and state rights planted the seeds for the eventual civil crisis.
+Those compromises made at Philadelphia in 1776, over the issues of slavery and state’s rights, in order to gain a unanimous vote for sovereignty and self-rule planted the seeds for the inevitable civil crisis.

 On July 4th, 1863 Vicksburg surrendered to Grant, and in the north the cannons at Gettysburg fell silent by midday.
 While armed conflict would continue for almost two more years, the war was essentially over.
-The union of states founded on the 4th of July would be saved on another anniversary of its independence.
+The union of states founded on the 4th of July 1776, would be saved on this particular anniversary of our nation’s independence.

 Posted by: Chris Poh, Publisher